runexec/twitterdsl/README.md

          (search/query "search text"))

 ;; Binds search/query so that all calls from the
-;; search/ ns is referring to the query
+;; search/ ns are referring to the query
 (twitter instance
          (search/with
           (search/query "search text") & body))